shadowmeng/edge-fusion-player/README.md

 # Install MSYS2 build dependencies and a MinGW-w64 compiler
 pacman -S git python $MINGW_PACKAGE_PREFIX-{pkg-config,gcc}

-# //Install the most important MinGW-w64 dependencies. libass and lcms2 are also
-# //pulled in as dependencies of ffmpeg.
-# //pacman -S $MINGW_PACKAGE_PREFIX-{ffmpeg,libjpeg-turbo,lua51,angleproject-git}

 #here do not pull ffmpeg, we must use ffmpeg-mpv
 pacman -S $MINGW_PACKAGE_PREFIX-{libjpeg-turbo,lua51,angleproject-git}